scottaohara/accessibility_interview_questions/README.md

 Use these questions as conversation starters.
 Learning how someone solves problems, and interprets accessible and inclusive user experiences is far better than learning if they can recite specifications or keyboard shortcuts.

 Questions are grouped into three buckets: [General](#general), [Technical](#technical), and [Design](#design).
 These categories may be a mistake, but we're going with it for now.
-If you have better ideas for categories and questions in general, please [let us know](https://github.com/scottaohara/accessibility_interview_questions/issues)!
-Ideally, a candidate would be able to answer questions from each category
+If you have better ideas for categories, and questions in general, please [let us know](https://github.com/scottaohara/accessibility_interview_questions/issues)!
+Ideally, a candidate would be able to answer questions from each category.

 ## General
 - Who benefits from accessibility?
-- Name some ways responsive/mobile first design can benefit accessibility.
+- Name some ways responsive/mobile first design can affect accessibility.
-- What should someone be aware of when using iconography in place of text?
+- What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
 - In what ways should someone be able to close a modal dialog?
-- When is it OK to change the way a screen reader announces content?
+- What are your thoughts on modifying the way screen readers announce certain content?
 - What assistive technologies (ATs) are you familiar with (desktop + mobile)?
-    + What do you feel is your skill level with AT(s)?
+    + What do you feel is your skill level with these AT(s)?
-- Describe what heading tags are used for.
+- Describe what someone would use heading tags for.
+- What are skip links and who benefits from them?
+- What are some of the tools available to test the accessibility of a website or web application?

 ## Technical